amr-abdelhamid/refbook/manuscript/main.md

 }
 ~~~~~~~~

 This is a 28-line method.
-It seems to be a small method.
+It seems to be small.
 However, you've spent some time (probably around 1-2 minutes) to grasp how the code works.
-So, according to our definition, Is this method *maintainable*?
+So, according to our definition, is this method *maintainable*?
 The answer is no.

 Now, consider this enhanced version of the method: